Module 2

 Approaching our experience of being Irish from this angle enables us to look at how we have negotiated the tension between our need to belong, and our desire to become - to grow and emerge in our uniqueness and full expression.
 Many of us, as the quote by Joyce suggests, may have experienced being Irish as a threat to our right to become.
 We may have had to ‘go away’ from Ireland or the Irish, withdraw into solitary or lonely worlds, or seek out environments elsewhere in order to unfold more freely and receive genuine encouragement and support to become ourselves.

-How has it been for us to ‘belong’ - Do we feel ambivalent, passionate, ashamed of being Irish – perhaps all of these?
+How has it been for us to ‘belong’ - do we feel ambivalent, passionate, ashamed of being Irish - perhaps all of these?

-Have we felt seen and supported in our ‘becoming’ -in the momentum of our own unique evolution and unfoldment, or have we been held back, encouraged not to leave the tribe.
+Have we felt seen and supported in our ‘becoming’ - in the momentum of our own unique evolution and unfoldment, or have we been held back, encouraged not to leave the tribe.